The order of the planets, starting at the sun and moving outwards is as follows:

 If you want to remember the Order of Planets, it is easy to remember a rhyme such as "My Very Easy Method Just Simply Uses Nine Planets" This gives you the initial letters of the nine planets of the solar system in order.

 There is now evidence that either Pluto is too small to be a planet or that there are hundreds of other small planets the same size as Pluto further out in space so the list of planets could get longer.
-In fact we now know there are hundreds or indeed thousands of planets around other stars, but thankfully nobody asks us to remember the names of planets outside our solar system.
+In fact we now know there are countless numbers of planets around other stars, but thankfully nobody asks us to remember the names of planets outside our solar system.

 The earth is orbiting around the sun at about 90 miles per second.
-Mercury, the first planet is a tiny ball.
+Mercury, the first planet is a tiny ball, not that much larger than our moon.
+Saturn, the biggest planet is more than ten times larger than the Earth.

 In the Summer of 2006 The The International Astronomical Union (IAU) finally settled the question of whether Pluto, which was first spotted in 1930 is really a planet or just an asteroid.